-The Thomaston Town Forest Trail passes through the 350-acre town forest that lies to the east of the Oyster River.
-The trail parallels the western boundary of the forest before veering northeast to pass Split Rock I, a huge glacial erratic.
+The Thomaston Town Forest Trail passes through the 500-acre town forest that lies to the east of the Oyster River.
+The trail passes through an area harvested for timber (2011-12), provides excellent views of the Oyster River, and brings hikers to Split Rock for a close look at this huge glacial erratic.
 The trail offers mostly level hiking through mixed and coniferous woods which provide habitat for deer, wild turkey, and moose.

-There are three parking areas available at the southern end of the trail.
-One is at the Thomaston Pollution Control Plant at the end of Booker Street (off Route 1).
-The second is at the water tower, along a dirt road off Route 1 across from the Strong Insurance Agency.
-The third is directly on Route 1 at the trailhead kiosk on the Thomaston Green, next to the Strong Insurance Agency (see map).
+There are two parking areas available at the southern end of the trail.
+One is at the Thomaston Pollution Control Plant at the end of Booker Street, off Route 1 (see map).
+The second is at the water tower, along a dirt road off Route 1 across from the Strong Insurance Agency (see map).

 The corporate sponsors of the Georges Highland Path are critical to its success.
 Patronize them and say “thank you!”